Sexual orientation and military service by country: Israel

 While no official statistics are available for harassment rates of sexual minorities in the IDF, scholars, military officials and representatives of gay organizations alike assert that vicious harassment is rare.
 A study published by the Israel Gay Youth Movement in January 2012 found that half of the homosexual soldiers who serve in the IDF suffer from violence and homophobia.

 Even though the law states that gay soldiers cannot be discriminated against by the Israeli military, does not mean it does not occur between soldiers.
 Ben-Ari and Kaplan, the scholars who wrote “Sexual Orientation and Military Service”, discovered that gay Israeli soldiers faced discrimination from their fellow military men because they were viewed as mentally ill, lonely, and insecure.
 Ben- Ari and Kaplan cited a study about how an Israeli soldier's sexual partner preference influenced the way they were treated.
 The study conveyed that soldiers bonded in the Israeli military through homophobic remarks and sexualizing women.
 There was another study that scholars Ben-Ari and Kaplan created that determined how gay Israeli soldiers responded to the macho man stereotype in the military.
 Gay soldiers either isolated themselves from the rest of the soldiers or attempted to adapt to heterosexual norms.
 In the end, gay soldiers' military performance was not affected by their response but their integration into the military was affected.

 Italy

 Japan

 Japan does not have any rules applying to homosexuals serving in the Self-Defense Forces.

 The Japan Self-Defense Forces, when being asked about their policy toward gays and lesbians following the U.S. debate during the Bill Clinton presidency, answered that it was not an issue, and individuals within the forces indicated that as long as same-sex relations did not lead to fights or other trouble, there were few, if any, barriers to their inclusion in the armed services.

 Latvia

 Latvia allows homosexuals to serve openly.

 Lithuania

-Lithuania allows lesbian, gay, and bisexual people to serve openly.
+Lesbian, gay, and bisexual people are allowed to serve openly in the Lithuanian Armed Forces.

+There is also no explicit legal prohibition on transgender individuals serving.

+The official medical fitness criteria for military, riflemen’s combat unit, or intelligence service (Order No. V-449 of 3 June 2020, consolidated version of 27 September 2025) do not list gender identity or gender transition as disqualifying conditions.

+Suitability for service is assessed individually based on physical and mental health status by the Military Medical Expertise Commission.